chayacohen/chayacohen/README.md

 ### Hi there 👋

-My name is Chaya Cohen.
+My name is Chaya Cohen 😄.
 I am Software Engineer with experience in React, Redux, Javascript, Ruby, Rails, Node.js, AWS, Google Maps API, Express.js, MongoDB, and PostgreSQL.
-I have a background in Nursing, having worked full-time as a hospital nurse for four years.
+I have a background in Nursing 👩‍⚕️, having worked full-time as a hospital nurse for four years.
 Working as a nurse has taught me tremendous skills that have guided me on my journey as a Software Engineer.
-I have learned to prioritize time-management, to focus on the details, and to critically think.
+I have learned to prioritize time-management 🕐, to focus on the details 📇, and to critically think 🧠.

 I just completed the curriculum at App Academy, a 1000+ hour bootcamp that is highly intensive and requires efficient and quick learning.
 One of the projects I've worked on is creating a full stack clone of Airbnb, where users can browse listings as well as host and update their own listings.

-When not coding, you can find me hanging out with my husband and daughter, listening to music, and going on long walks in the park.
-I love the feeling of constantly growing and I am working on perfecting my skills as a Software Engineer.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/chaya-cohen-6a3035142/) or email me at chayac100@gmail.com.
+When not coding, you can find me hanging out with my husband and daughter 👨‍👩‍👧, listening to music 🎵, and going on long walks in the park 🌳.
+I love the feeling of constantly growing and I am working on perfecting my skills as a Software Engineer. 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/chaya-cohen-6a3035142/) or email me at chayac100@gmail.com.

 <!--
 **chayacohen/chayacohen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.